nujellaharshini/algorithms_cpp/README.md

 # algorithms_cpp
-These are all the algorithms I coded in my college class (algorithms and design)
+These are some of the algorithms I coded in my college class (algorithms and design)